The Best Kolkata Itinerary for 3 days – A mini travel guide

 If you don’t know about Rabindranath Tagore, you should certainly read up.
 He is the first non-European Nobel Laureate but that’s just the tip of the iceberg called Tagore.
 He is the shining star of Bengal Renaissance, the one who is fondly remembered for his countless musings that Bengalis hum and recite in their everyday lives.

 Jorasanko Thakur Bari is the ancestral home of Tagore and has galleries dedicated to his life and works in India and abroad.
-The highlights of this house are the separate galleries funded and maintained by the government of China, Japan, US and Hungary in his honor.
-Depending on your interest you can spend 1-2 hours here and also come back in the evening for a light and sound show.
+The highlights of this house are the separate galleries funded and maintained by the government of China, Japan, the US, and Hungary in his honor.

 Open Timings: 10:30 am to 5 pm, closed on Mondays